 Haring’s colorful posters, with their precise pictorial language, direct messages, and universal appeal, still exert an incomparable fascination on us to this day.

 Museum quality original posters; considered to be one of the largest and most comprehensive collections in the world.
-Plus approximately 20collectables/exhibits from Haring “Pop Shop” for exhibit in display cases.
+Plus approximately 20 collectibles / exhibits from the Haring “Pop Shop” for exhibit in display cases.

 High resolution images, captions, wall texts.